-- and a css directory that contains .css style files that determine stylistic elements of the experiment.
+3. and a css directory that contains .css style files that determine stylistic elements of the experiment.

-While generating experiments directly using html/javascript/css initially involves a learning curve for the user uninitiated in web programming, we highly recommend it over using the Mechnical Turk templates or out-of-the box services like Qualtrics.
-The reason for this is simple: coding up one’s own experiments allows for far more flexibility and control regarding tasks and experimental design than out-of-the-box services do.
-While the currrent experiment involved a simple continuous slider rating task in a two-block design with randomization of trials within blocks, we have used the same general infrastructure to run truth-value judgment studies, response time studies, self-paced reading studies, perception studies, free and forced production studies, studies involving drag-and-drop functionality, and many others.
-Example templates for such studies within the same framework used for this study are provided at https://github.com/thegricean/LINGUIST245B.
-We encourage interested readers to use the files we have provided as the basis for their own experiments.
-The internet abounds with good web programming tutorials to aid in the process of modifying the experiments.

-4.2 Interfacing with Mechanical Turk
+3.2 Interfacing with Mechanical Turk

 Once the experiments were ready to be deployed, we used submiterator, a python program originally written by Dan Lassiter and extended by Erin Bennett, to post the experiment to Mechanical Turk, subsequently retrieve the data, and anonymize participants’ worker IDs.
-This tool has since been superseded by supersubmiterator, written by Sebastian Schuster, which has the following convenient features (features not in common with submiterator are bolded):
+As noted above, this tool has since been superseded by supersubmiterator, written by Sebastian Schuster, which has the following convenient features; features 2 and 3 were not yet available with submiterator:

 One simple command each for a) posting the experiment, b) retrieving the results, and c) reformatting the Mechanical Turk results file (which comes back as one participant’s data per row) into a .csv file with one data point per row for easy analysis in R with already anonymized worker IDs.

 No interaction with the no longer supported Mechanical Turk Command Line Tools necessary.
-Simply specify a .config file with all relevant information about the HIT (see supersubmiterator documentation for more details, and see Figure 1 for an example .config file for Experiment 1a).
+Simply specify a .config file with all relevant information about the HIT (see the supersubmiterator documentation for more details, and see Figure 1 for an example .config file for Experiment 1a).

 Built-in batch support which makes sure that the total number of assignments (participants) is spread over batches of no more than 9 each.
-This is relevant because Amazon charges a 40% fee for HITs with more than 9 assignments, but only 20% for HITs with up to 9 assignments.
+This is relevant because, at the time of writing, Amazon charges a 40% fee for HITs with more than 9 assignments, but only 20% for HITs with up to 9 assignments.
 The reformatting command automatically generates one merged data file for analysis.

 Figure 1.
 Example .config file for posting experiments to Mechanical Turk with (super)submiterator.

-Running supersubmiterator requires only installing the tool.
-Running submiterator additionally requires installing the no longer supported Mechanical Turk Command Line Tools (highly discouraged).
+Running supersubmiterator requires only installing the tool, whereas submiterator additionally required installing the no longer supported Mechanical Turk Command Line Tools (highly discouraged, given the lack of future support).
 Additionally, any requirements associated with Mechanical Turk studies generally – including having an Amazon Payments account and a Mechanical Turk requester account – are necessary.

-Because using supersubmiterator means that multiple HITs with 9 participants are generated, the issue of how to prevent participants from taking the experiment multiple times is relevant.
-Fortunately, the Unique Turker service provides just that functionality.
-Setup notes are provided on the first author’s LINGUIST 245B “Methods in Psycholinguistics” github repository along with setup notes for the rest of the web-based experiment pipeline used in ALPS Lab and useful Mechanical Turk related tips.
+Because using supersubmiterator means that multiple HITs with 9 participants are generated, the issue of how to prevent participants from taking the experiment multiple times is relevant: the Unique Turker service provides that functionality.
+Setup notes are provided on the first author’s LINGUIST 245B “Methods in Psycholinguistics” Github repository along with setup notes for the rest of the web-based experiment pipeline used in ALPS Lab and useful Mechanical Turk related tips.

-For the current project, the experiments for which were run before the existence of supersubmiterator, the steps involved in running each experiment were:
+For the current project, the steps involved in running each experiment were:

 Program experiment as external website and copy it to web space.